What Does Taking Horseback Riding Lessons Teach Your Child?

 How to Stand a Horse Up Correctly

-The term standing a horse up simply means he is standing still, looking attentive, and showing his confirmation to the best advantage.
+The term standing a horse up simply means he is standing still, looking attentive, and showing his conformation to the best advantage.
 He should stand square.
 This means his front legs and back legs should be next to each other with his weight evenly distributed between all four legs.
 If he isn't standing squarely move him forwards slightly and stop again until he is.
 You should stand in front of him facing his head so that you don't obstruct the view of the person looking at him.
 If he is wearing a halter place one hand on each side of the noseband with the end of the lead rope in your left hand.
 If he is bridled hold one rein in each hand near to the bit.
 Raise your elbows slightly so that he doesn't try to nibble your wrists.

 How to Hold a Reasonably Quiet Horse for Treatment, Shoeing, or Clipping